trufflesuite/trufflesuite.com/public/tutorials/debugging-a-smart-contract.md

    };
    ```

+   This file is the directive that allows us to deploy the `SimpleStorage` contract to the blockchain.

 1. On the terminal, compile the smart contract:

    ```shell
    truffle compile
    ```

-1. Open a second terminal and run `truffle develop`:
+1. Open a second terminal and run `truffle develop` to start an in-memory blockchain environment that we can use to test our contract:

    ```shell
    truffle develop
    ```

    The console will display a prompt `truffle(develop)>`.
-From here on out, unless otherwise specified, all commands will be typed out here.
+From here, unless otherwise specified, all commands will be typed on this prompt.

-1. With the develop console up and running, we can migrate to the test blockchain right from within it:
+1. With the develop console up and running, we can now deploy our contracts to the blockchain by running our migrations:

    ```shell
    migrate
    ```

-   The response should look something like below:
+   The response should look something like below, though the specific IDs will differ:

    ```shell
     Running migration: 1_initial_migration.js